 To control which of these items are shown, right-click or press-and-hold on a free area on your taskbar, and then click or tap on Taskbar settings.

 This opens the Settings app in the Taskbar section of the Personalization tab.
 You can see the Taskbar items at the top of the panel on the right.
-Use the switch next to each option to hide or show the icon on your taskbar in Windows 11.

 You can see the icons on the taskbar appear or disappear as you flip the switches On or Off.

 TIP: If you don’t like the new setup, did you know you can move the Start Menu and taskbar to the left in Windows 11?

 The Taskbar settings section also offers options to control the right side of the taskbar: System tray icons.
 Note that these were called Taskbar corner icons before the Windows 11 Moment 2 Update.
 Here’s how to show or hide system tray icons: